MineInAbyss/CompositeMegaproject9000/README.md

     ├───B
     └───C
     ```
-- Open CompositeMegaproject9000
+- Open this project in your IDE
-- Edit `gradle.properties` to include the names/paths of all your projects.
+- Create a `.include` file, add a comma separated project list, ex `A,B,C`
 - Run `gradle build` on the master project and all your subprojects should build together.

 #### Build Specific Projects in IntelliJ: